AaltoSciComp/scicomp-docs/aalto/opensource.rst

    opensource-policy

-:doc:`Raw official text <opensource-policy>`.
-Current approvals:
-Department of Computer Science (2017-03-17).
+For clarity, :doc:`raw official text <opensource-policy>` is separate from the guidance on this page.
+Current approvals: Department of Computer Science (2017-03-17).

-.. include:: opensource-policy.rst